-- 5.1 Where the restructure involves a potential reduction in posts which may place staff at risk of being made redundant, Part 2 of this policy should be followed in terms of the legal requirements for consultation. - 5.2 Where the proposals do not place staff at risk of redundancy, once the Trust Board have agreed to the need for a restructure in principle and delegated responsibility for the process to the relevant committee in conjunction with the Headteacher, the Headteacher can then share the proposals with the relevant trade union representatives and affected staff to initiate the formal consultation period. - 5.3 The proposals, rationale, implementation plan and any other relevant documents i.e. job descriptions and structure charts, should be sent to the relevant trade

-- union representatives and a copy provided to all affected staff.
-In order to ensure that the process is clear and transparent it may be appropriate to arrange a staff meeting (see section 3.1 below) to discuss the proposals and answer any questions staff or trade union representatives may have. - 5.4 Consultation provides an opportunity for staff and trade unions to understand the draft structure, to seek further clarification and make recommendations / suggested changes in relation to the proposals.
-These recommendations can then be submitted in writing as 'responses to the proposals'. - 5.5 It may be appropriate for the proposals to be changed in light of responses received by staff / trade union representatives.
+- 5.1 Where the restructure involves a potential reduction in posts which may place staff at risk of being made redundant, Part 2 of this policy should be followed in terms of the legal requirements for consultation. - 5.2 Where the proposals do not place staff at risk of redundancy, once the Trust Board have agreed to the need for a restructure in principle and delegated responsibility for the process to the relevant panel in line with the school's scheme of delegation and terms of reference in conjunction with the Headteacher, the Headteacher can then share the proposals with the relevant trade union representatives and affected staff to initiate the formal consultation period. - 5.3 The proposals, rationale, implementation plan and any other relevant documents i.e., job descriptions and structure charts, should be sent to the relevant trade union representatives and a copy provided to all affected staff (both those directly affected and those indirectly) as part of the consultation.
+In order to ensure that the process is clear and transparent, the school should hold a meeting with all affected staff (see section 5.7 below) to discuss the proposals and answer any questions staff or trade union representatives may have. - 5.4 Consultation provides an opportunity for staff and trade unions to understand the draft structure, to seek further clarification and make recommendations / suggested changes in relation to the proposals.
+These recommendations can then be submitted in writing as 'responses to the proposals.' - 5.5 It may be appropriate for the proposals to be changed in light of responses received by staff / trade union representatives.
 The Headteacher should clarify if changes have been made as a result of the consultation process and explain the reason why the decision has been taken to either accept or reject suggestions. - 5.6 Formal responses to the proposals should be made in writing to the Headteacher or the Chair of the relevant Committee.
 A reasonable timescale should be provided for responses to be received in writing.
-The trust will consider the size and scale of the proposals in determining a reasonable timescale, which in most cases will be no more than 10 working days.
+The school will consider the size and scale of the proposals in determining a reasonable timescale, which in most cases will be no more than 10 working days.